ttheghost/0xghost/src/content/blog/std-move-deep-dive.md

 In practice, most standard library implementations do leave moved-from objects in a predictable state (strings are usually empty, vectors are usually empty), but this is not guaranteed.
 Code that relies on this is non-portable and technically undefined behavior.

 The mental model I use: treat a moved-from object as if you'd just destroyed it.
 It's still technically alive (so you can assign to it), but its value is gone.
-It's like a person who's been mind-wiped—still physically there, but everything that made them "them" is gone.
+It's like a person who's been mind-wiped, still physically there, but everything that made them "them" is gone.

 > **The rule**: After calling `std::move` on an object, don't use that object again except to assign a new value to it or destroy it.
 Treat it as effectively dead.